Adolescent Support Worker

 Edge of Care is an innovative, dynamic and creative service, that has a clear aim to safely prevent and reduce the number of children and young people from entering the care system in Coventry.
 With a workforce that has commitment to safely keep families together as a unit by strengthening, improving and re-building relationships.
 We are passionate about delivering ground-breaking solutions to promote sustainable change for our families, we encourage individuals to make informed choices about their own lives and involve them in all aspects of the work.

 What is the job role?

-Casework will span a wide range of issues including family conflict, absence from home, sexual exploitation, educational issues, anti-social behaviour and substance misuse.
-Working closely with other agencies and local services, you will be on the front line of an approach that improves behaviours, relationships, confidence, aspiration, employability, living conditions, mental and physical health.
+Cases will span a wide range of issues including family conflict, absence from home, sexual exploitation, educational issues, anti-social behaviour, and substance abuse.
+Working closely with other agencies and local services, you will be on the front line of an approach that improves behaviours, relationships, confidence, aspiration, employability, living conditions, and mental and physical health.

-As an Adolescent Support Worker, you will work directly with young people and families in their homes to provide a flexible crisis response service with safeguarding at its heart.
-You will complete an initial assessment and develop strong skills in delivering intensive interventions.
+As an Adolescent Support Worker, you will take on a portfolio of cases, working directly with young people and families in their homes.
+Providing a flexible crisis response service with safeguarding at its heart, you’ll complete an initial assessment and develop strong skills in delivering intensive interventions.

 This post is exempted under the Rehabilitation of Offenders Act 1974 and as such appointment to this post will be conditional upon the receipt of a satisfactory response to a check of police records via Disclosure and Barring Service (DBS).